 ML 801 Methods in Mission Leadership.

-Students contract with a faculty member to conduct reading and a pilot study using the method they have chosen.
-6 units.
-PhD
+Students contract with a faculty member to conduct

 ML 805A/B/C Tutorial in Mission Leadership.
 Students work with their mentor to complete a literature review in their primary discipline over three quarters.
 Parts A, B, and C are each 3 units.
 PhD